jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 ## Showing your appreciation

 This project is free and open source.
-If you like it, let me know & give me some feedback, tell others, star the project on [Github](https://github.com/jillesvangurp/rankquest-studio), show it to others, etc. And consider engaging my services as a search consultant.
+If you like it, let me know & give me some feedback, tell others, star the project on [Github](https://github.com/jillesvangurp/rankquest-studio), show it to others, etc. And of course consider engaging my services as a search consultant.